Meet our Volunteers

 Emily Schmidt is a "graphic designer | visual storyteller | harmless eccentric" and another dedicated volunteer who never tires of literally any project at the museum.
 She is typically found with ink on her hands and a smile that lights up a room.
 She excels at customer service, printing, organizing and sharing deep insight on topics that matter to her.

-Georgianne Liesch – “George” for short – can be found in the wood type shop.
-There she runs the saws and pantograph, trims the type and does whatever else is necessary to complete the wood type making process.
+Georgianne "George" Liesch can be found in the wood type shop where she operates the saws and pantograph, trims type and does whatever else is necessary to complete the wood type making process.
 Having learned much of the trade from former Hamilton employees, she has a wealth of wood type production knowledge which she happily shares with museum visitors.
-At her Sheboygan-area home that she shares with her hubby and dog Polly, she has a small print shop where she putzes around exploring the idiosyncrasies of wood type and other pieces she scrounges from the scrap box at the museum.
+At her Sheboygan-area home that she shares with her hubby, she has a small print shop where she putzes around exploring the idiosyncrasies of wood type and other pieces she scrounges from the scrap box at the museum.
 Life there is good.

 Glenn Leege hales from Sturgeon Bay, Wisconsin.
 He worked as a cabinet assembler at Hamilton for 44 years.
 At the museum he leads mighty-fine Saturday tours at 1pm, much to the delight of visitors interested in learning Hamilton history.
 Glenn leaves no stone unturned - he is a wealth of information and experience in more areas than Hamilton – he is also the most knowledgeable meteorologist we know.